Can Police Draw Blood Without Consent for Suspected DWI?

 Patient gets blood drawn to be screened as a blood donor

-Most Texas drivers know they can receive a driving while intoxicated charge with a blood alcohol content (BAC) of 0.08 or greater when operating a motor vehicle.
-Law enforcement officials estimate BAC indirectly using a breathalyzer to measure the amount of alcohol in breath, but directly measuring BAC requires analysis of a blood sample.
+The majority of Texas drivers already know they can receive a driving while intoxicated charge if they have a blood alcohol content (BAC) of 0.08 or greater while operating a motor vehicle.

-Withdrawing blood usually requires your consent or use of a warrant, but some officers have tried to obtain blood samples from people suspected of DUI without their consent.
-Blood has been taken by force, or even from an unconscious driver, but can this evidence be used in criminal proceedings?
-Recent cases have shed light on this topic.
+Withdrawing blood usually normally requires your consent or with a warrant, but some officers have tried to obtain blood samples from people suspected of DUI without their consent.
+Blood has even been taken by force, or even from an unconscious driver, but can this evidence be used in criminal proceedings?
+Below we will review recent cases that have shed light on this topic.

 Can Your Blood Be Taken Without a Warrant?